andreasm23/sgp4-2.21/answer-sheet.md

 # 4. Generate an orbit

-Report the start time of your time domain.
+Report the start time of your time domain, in terms of minutes since the epoch of you TLE data.

 ORB_START_T

-Report the stop time of your time domain.
+Report the stop time of your time domain, in terms of minutes since the epoch of you TLE data.

 ORB_STOP_T

-Report the time step in your time domain.
+Report the time step in your time domain, in terms of minutes.

 ORB_STEP_T